uyen-huynh2808/data-governance/README.md

 ## Data Model (Snowflake Schema)

-This star schema supports governance, quality validation, and lineage tracking using **Apache Atlas**, **Apache Ranger**, and **Great Expectations**.
+This snowflake schema supports governance, quality validation, and lineage tracking using **Apache Atlas**, **Apache Ranger**, and **Great Expectations**.
 Data is denormalized where necessary for performance and compliance analysis.

 ### Fact Table: `fact_enrollments`